NASA-SW-VnV/fret/README.md

 ## Publications Presentations and Posters

 Our team have written several academic papers, given presentations, and made posters relating to Mu-FRET.
-For full details see our [publications, presentation, and posers list](mu-fret-docs/publications-presentations-posters.md)
+For full details see our [publications, presentation, and posters list](mu-fret-docs/publications-presentations-posters.md)